Paul J. Bradley: Auxiliary Bishop of Pittsburgh

 On December 16, 2004, Bradley was appointed auxiliary bishop of Pittsburgh and titular bishop of Afufenia by Pope John Paul II.
-He received his episcopal consecration on February 2, 2005, from Bishop Donald Wuerl, with then-Bishop DiNardo and Bishop David Zubik serving as co-consecrators, at St. Paul Cathedralin Pittsburgh.
+He received his episcopal consecration on February 2, 2005, from Bishop Donald Wuerl, with Bishops DiNardo and David Zubik serving as co-consecrators, at St. Paul Cathedral in Pittsburgh.
 His selected as his episcopal motto "Waiting in Joyful Hope".

-In June 2006, Bradley was named apostolic administrator of the diocese, serving until the installation of Bishop Zubik in September 2007.
+In June 2006, Bradley was named apostolic administrator of the diocese; he served until the installation of Bishop Zubik in September 2007.

 Bishop of Kalamazoo

 On April 6, 2009, Bradley was named the bishop of Kalamazoo.
-Succeeding the retiring Bishop James Albert Murray, Bradley was installed at St. Augustine Cathedral in Kalamazoo, Michigan, on June 5, 2009.
-As bishop, he served over 107,000 Catholics in Southwestern Michigan.
-In 2014, Bradley released the following statement in response to a federal court ruling that the Michigan ban on same sex marriage was unconstitutional:With the stroke of a pen, the meaning of marriage, one of society's most sacred institutions and the very foundation of the family, has been redefined in our state.in 2018, Bradley proposed a ten-step plan for overhauling church policies on the reporting of sexual abuse allegations.
-In January 2019, Bradley started a controversy when he assigned Archbishop Emeritus John Nienstedt, formerly of the Archdiocese of St. Paul and Minneapolis, to assist for several months at a parish in Battle Creek, Michigan.
-Many parishioners did not want Nienstadt due to his previous failures to report sexual abuse claims.
-After two weeks, Nienstadt left Battle Creek.
-On January 19, Bradley made this statement:Archbishop Nienstedt's presence has unintentionally brought about a sense of disunity, fear, and hurt to many of you during this brief period of time....As your spiritual father and shepherd, I regret that more than words can express.
+He was installed at St. Augustine Cathedral in Kalamazoo, Michigan, on June 5, 2009.
+In 2014, in response to a federal court ruling that the Michigan ban on same sex marriage was unconstitutional, Bradley released a statement that said: "With the stroke of a pen, the meaning of marriage, one of society's most sacred institutions and the very foundation of the family, has been redefined in our state."
+In 2018, Bradley proposed a ten-step plan for overhauling church policies on the reporting of sexual abuse allegations.
+In January 2019, assigned Archbishop Emeritus John Nienstedt, formerly of the Archdiocese of St. Paul and Minneapolis, to assist for several months at a parish in Battle Creek, Michigan.
+Many parishioners objected because of Nienstadt's earlier failures to report sexual abuse claims, and Nienstadt left Battle Creek after two weeks.
+On January 19, Bradley issued an apology: "Archbishop Nienstedt's presence has unintentionally brought about a sense of disunity, fear, and hurt to many of you during this brief period of time....As your spiritual father and shepherd, I regret that more than words can express."